charlesduan/cli-dispatcher/README.md

 `help_[name]`, which should return a string of help information.

-The first line of the help information should be a one-line summary of the command, with the remaining text explaining the command and its usage further:
+The first line of the help information should be a one-line summary of the subcommand, with the remaining text explaining the command and its usage
+further:
 ```ruby
     def help_hello
         return "Prints a greeting.\n\nThe argument is the name of a person."
     end
 ```
-Running the subcommand `help` will generate a list of commands with appropriate help information, and `help [command]` will display the help text for the
+Running the subcommand `help` will generate a list of subcommands with appropriate help information, and `help [command]` will display the help text for the subcommand:
-command:
 ```
 > ./say.rb help hello
 Prints a greeting.